EV workplace charging explained for businesses, offices, commercial real estate, and facility management.

-In a world where the lines between work and home are blurred, you can consider extending your employee benefits to the home too.
-Using smart charging systems and integrated software, it’s possible to set up home reimbursement for your employees.
-Whilst slightly fewer people believe it’s a necessity, one in two people think employers should cover the charging costs of a business electric car at their homes.
+In a world where the lines between work and home are often blurred, you can consider extending your employee benefits to the home too, especially for corporate fleet vehicles.
+Using smart charging systems and integrated software, you can set up home reimbursement for your employees.Did you know that one in two people would like to see employers cover the charging costs of a business electric car at their homes?

 Forward-thinking businesses are capitalizing on this trend and allowing their office’s EV charging to demonstrate their sustainability commitments.

 As the number of EVs is only predicted to grow in the coming years, the demand for charging infrastructure is rising rapidly.

 While we certainly believe that investing in EV charging stations for your workplace is beneficial, be aware that as driving electric becomes more popular, not having enough charging stations available can decrease employee satisfaction, the exact opposite of the intended outcome.
 According to our research, 68 percent of EV drivers today feel that there aren’t enough EV charging stations available at the workplace.

 So, when considering an investment in EV charging stations, make sure you understand the needs and requirements of your business so you can right-size the infrastructure you install.